Like a rare vintage wine, The Vineyard at Hershey has been highly sought out since decanting itself to the world last February.

-Wine Country’s signature events are driving visitation spikes from outside a 60-mile radius, which is generating sales growth for supporting businesses such as Premiere #1 Limousine Service LLC
+Wine Country’s signature events are driving visitation spikes from outside a 60-mile radius, which is generating sales growth for supporting businesses such as Premiere #1 Limousine Service LLC in Londonderry Township.

 In less than a year, there were 50 wine tours booked through Wine Country, Reimer said.

 “This year, we’ll easily double that,” he said.

 A standard tour is four wineries, said Jonathan Snavely, Premiere’s business development manager.

 “We’ve seen a 300 percent increase on tours,” he said, also noting the company’s collaboration with the nearby Mason-Dixon Wine Trail.